The best hotels in Liverpool for every budget

-Rooms: From £76 per room per night
+From £86* per room per night

 Upgrade your visit to Liverpool by checking into this glamorous hotel, which can be found on buzzing Chapel Street in the city centre.
 Its stylish decor - exposed brickwork and subtle lighting - will appeal if you're on the hunt for a chilled-out base for your city break in Liverpool.
 And you won't need to go far to enjoy the city's finest cuisine, because the hotel's Cotton Lounge serves up some of Liverpool's sexiest cocktails, and the in-house restaurant is the award-winning Marco Pierre White Steakhouse Bar and Grill.
 If you're coming to Liverpool for the shopping, you'll be pleased to know this is one of the closest hotels to the Liverpool One retail and leisure complex.

-Rooms: From £95 per room per night
+From £76 per room per night

 If you're looking for a hotel in Liverpool with a fantastic view, put this one at the top of your list.
 While the Malmaison brand isn't necessarily synonymous with 'budget', Liverpool's Malmaison hotel offers great value for money.
 Located next to the historic Liver Building, it has 130 rooms, all of which offer beautiful views over either the Mersey or the city.
 And you'll be just a short walk from Liverpool's main attractions, whether you're keen to brush up on your knowledge of the Fab Four at the nearby Beatles Experience, or fancy hitting the shops at the sleek Liverpool One retail complex.
 Our tip?
 Book the hotel's Cocktail Afternoon Tea - highlights include the chocolate-dusted orange brûlée and a particularly delicious elderflower tea-infused gin and tonic.